 - 8. For large database server systems, it is quite common to find some sort of RAID configuration being used.
 RAID means "Redundant Array of Independent/Inexpensive Disks". - a.
-As the book discussed, there are a number of different configurations (known as RAID levels) possible though really only a couple that are widely used. - b.
+As the book discussed, there are a number of different configurations (known as RAID levels) possible - though really only a couple that are widely used. - b.
 RAID systems may seek to improve throughput by a technique known as striping, in which a single file is spread over multiple disks.
 Thus, multiple accesses to different parts of the same file can often be performed in parallel (assuming that the parts being accessed are on different disks).

 - c.
 RAID systems may seek to improve reliability by replication of data, so that if a disk fails, the data it contained is available somewhere else. - i.
 This becomes increasingly important as the number of disks involved increases.
-While a single disk is very reliable, if one has a large number of disks the probability that some one will fail increases.

-Example: If a single disk has a MTBF of 50,000 hours, then one would expect one failure every 5 years.
-But if a system had 1000 of these disks, then one would expect about 16 failures every month!
+While a single disk is very reliable, if one has a large number of disks the probability that some one will fail increases. - Example: If a single disk has a MTBF of 50,000 hours, then one would expect one failure every 5 years.
+But if a system had 1000 of these disks, then one would expect about 16 failures every month! - ii.

-- ii.
 Redundancy can also be used to improve throughput for reads if there are multiple copies of an item, then any copy can be read. - iii.
-Redundancy creates an issue on write though since all copies must be updated. - E. An earlier edition of our text included an overview diagram showing the overall system structure for a typical, full-feature DBMS.
+Redundancy creates an issue on write though since all copies must be updated. - iv.
+While redundancy in active data leads to anomalies and is to be avoided. the use of a form of redundancy for backup is essential. - E. An earlier edition of our text included an overview diagram showing the overall system structure for a typical, full-feature DBMS.
 (Less sophisticated DBMS's may omit several of the components shown):